YasmineMh/text-augmentation-nlpaug/README.md

 - To use BackTranslationAug augmenter, we have to install sacremoses, or an error will occur.

-- After generating 200 exapmles for a paragraph, we found out that there are many duplicates especially after translating.
+- After generating 200 examples for a paragraph, we found out that there are many duplicates especially after translating.
 So, we added more examples by randomly combining generating sentences from the first part and the second part of the paragraph.

-- To generate the 200 augmented data, it takes approximatly 3 hours.
-The backtranslation augmenters take a lot of time to generate sentences.
+- To generate the 200 augmented data, it takes about 3 hours.
+The back translation augmenters take a lot of time to generate sentences.

 - We cannot test different models from Hugging Face due to the limited number of language models supported by the [nlpaug](https://github.com/makcedward/nlpaug) library.
 For example, the ContextualWordEmbsForSentenceAug only supports XLNet and GPT2 models.